 When not teaching, Erik enjoys listening to music, reading, writing, watching movies, and attending as much live theatre as he can.

-(Teaches: Acting, Creative Theatre Fun, Broadway, Advanced Acting)
+(Teaches: Creative Theatre Fun, Broadway, Acting, Advanced Acting, Spectrum)

 Jessica is a graduate of St. Ambrose University Theatre Department, where she earned a B.A. in Theatre.
 During her time at St. Ambrose, Jessica was fortunate enough to work with acclaimed Broadway director, Phil Wm.
 McKinley (Spiderman: Turn Off the Dark, The Boy From Oz) in the world premiere of William Luce's Creme De Coco.
 For her work in Coco, Jessica was nominated for the Irene Ryan Acting Scholarship.
 The following year, Jessica was a semi-finalist acting partner for the same acting competition.